This article explains the different licenses available on Iconfinder and responds to FAQs about licenses.

 How to know what license agreement an icon has?

-On the icon page, you will be able to find the license agreement.
+When you click on an icon in the search results, information about the icon appear.
+Here you can see the license agreement.
+You will be able to find the license agreement on the icon page.
 Click on the license to read full terms.

 What does commercial use mean?